ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 }
 ```

-Consider.
+Consider this.

-You can now do this, which makes `OnInitialized{Async}` redundant.
+You can code `OnParametersSetAsync` to run initialization code: you now have access to the initialization state.  `OnInitialized{Async}` is redundant.

+In simple scenarios you can code everything in `OnParametersSetAsync`.
+In more complex scenarios, you can break out the intialization code into one or more separate methods.

 ```csharp
    protected override async Task OnParametersSetAsync()